-- D. Packaging and Labeling of Retail Marijuana Seeds and Immature Plants Prior to Transfer to a Retail Marijuana Establishment.
-A Retail Marijuana Establishment shall comply with the following minimum packaging and labeling requirements prior to Transferring Retail Marijuana seeds or Immature plants to another Retail Marijuana Establishment: - 1.
-Packaging of Retail Marijuana Seeds. - a.
-Prior to Transfer to a Retail Marijuana Establishment, Retail Marijuana seeds shall be placed into a Container.
-The Container may but is not required to be Child-Resistant. - b.
-Each Container of Retail Marijuana seeds that is Transferred to a Retail Marijuana Establishment shall not exceed 10 pounds of Retail Marijuana seeds. - 2.
-Packaging of Immature Plants.
-Prior to Transfer to a Retail Marijuana Establishment, Immature plants shall be placed into a receptacle.
-The receptacle may but is not required to be Child-Resistant. - 3.
-Labeling of Retail Marijuana Seeds and Immature Plants.
-Prior to Transfer to a Retail Marijuana Establishment, every Container of Retail Marijuana seeds and all receptacles holding an Immature plant shall be affixed with a label that includes at least the license number of the Retail Marijuana Cultivation Facility where the Retail Marijuana that produced the seeds or the Immature plant was grown. - E. Prohibited Transfers All Retail Marijuana Establishments.
+- f.
+Required Warning Statements.
+Either the label affixed to the Container or the Marketing Layer shall include the following information: - i.
+"This product was received as a Sampling Unit and may have been produced with undisclosed allergens, solvents, or pesticides, and may pose unknown physical or mental health risks.
+This product is not for resale and should not be used by anyone else." - E. Prohibited Transfers All Retail Marijuana Establishments.
 A Retail Marijuana Establishment shall not Transfer to a Retail Marijuana Store and a Retail Marijuana Store shall not accept nor offer for sale, any Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product that is not packaged and labeled in conformance with the requirements of these rules or that does not provide all information necessary to permit the Retail Marijuana Store to package and label the Retail Marijuana, Retail Marijuana Concentrate or Retail Marijuana Product prior to Transfer to a consumer.
 However, a Retail Marijuana Store is not required to open any tamper evident Marketing Layer received from a Retail Marijuana Cultivation Facility or a Retail Marijuana Products Manufacturing Facility to verify the Container is Child-Resistant or labeled. - F. Shipping Containers.
-Licensees may Transfer multiple Containers of Retail Marijuana, Retail Marijuana Concentrate, and Retail Marijuana Product to a Retail Marijuana Establishment in a Shipping Container. - RFID Tag Required.
+Licensees may Transfer multiple Containers of Retail Marijuana, Retail Marijuana Concentrate, and Retail Marijuana Product to a Retail Marijuana Establishment in a Shipping Container. - 1.
+RFID Tag Required.
 Licensees shall ensure that either the multiple Containers placed within a Shipping Container each have an RFID tag, or the Shipping Container itself must have an RFID tag.
 If the Licensee elects to place the RFID tag on the Shipping Container, the Shipping Container shall contain only one Harvest Batch of Retail Marijuana, one Production Batch of Retail Marijuana Concentrate, or one Production Batch of Retail Marijuana Product.
 If a Shipping Container consists of more than one Harvest Batch or Production Batch, then each group of multiple Containers shall be affixed with an RFID tag.
-See Rule R 309 - Inventory Tracking System; Rule R 801 - Transport: All Retail Marijuana Establishments. - 2.
+See Rule R 309 Inventory Tracking System; Rule R 801 Transport: All Retail Marijuana Establishments. - 2.
 Labeling of Shipping Containers.
 Any Shipping Container that will not be displayed to the consumer is not required to be labeled according to these rules. - G. Packaging and Labeling of Retail Marijuana Flower and Trim Prior to Transfer to a Medical Research Facility or a Pesticide Manufacturer.
-The packaging and labeling requirements in these R 1000-1 Series also apply to any Transfer of Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product to a Medical Research Facility or a Pesticide Manufacturer.

-H. Violation Affecting Public Safety.
+The packaging and labeling requirements in these R 1000-1 Series also apply to any Transfer of Retail Marijuana, Retail Marijuana Concentrate, or Retail Marijuana Product to a Medical Research Facility or a Pesticide Manufacturer. - H. Violation Affecting Public Safety.
 A violation of any rule in these R 1000-1 Series may be considered a license violation affecting public safety.